DKFN/freighttrain/README.md

 It is still heavily WIP and is mainly done for my own use but feel free to use it or contribute to it.

+#My first .freight file

+# How to run ?

+You have two ways to run the deamon, both needs Docker at least and one needs Java + Docker

+### I have a debian based distro with java installed

+Download the latest .deb build : http://cdn.deadlykungfu.ninja/freighttrain.deb

+There you can run `dpkg -i freightrain.deb`

+You can then go to a directory with a .freight file and simply run `freighttrain `

+### I don't have debian based distro or java

+If you have docker you can run the freighttrain image in

 # Build
 Run in dev with example .freight file :